 Inspired by Summer Harms.

-If you are not dairy free, go ahead and use real butter, this is a recipe that works well for vegans and non-vegans alike!
-I was so glad to have these with me, and we shared them with our family and everyone loved them.
+If you are not dairy free, go ahead and use real butter and dairy chocolate chips.
+This is a recipe that works well for vegans and non-vegans alike!
+I was so glad to have these chocolate chip granola bars with me, and we shared them with our family and everyone loved them.